 The Reverend Debbie Taylor was pastor from January 1993 to August 2001.
 Dr. Robert Brizendine was the pastor from January, 2003 to June, 2017.

-Summer Sunday School - Adults
+Sunday School - for all ages!

 Traditional Worship (with organ music & choir; nursery provided)